-Fig. 1 Specific QR Code Structure
+Fig. 1 Specific QR Code Structure.

-As illustrated in Fig. 1, the QR code has a specific structure for geometrical correction and high speed decoding.
+As represented in Fig. 1, the QR code has a unique structure for geometrical correction and high speed decoding.
 Three position tags are used for QR code detection and orientation correction.
-One or more alignment patterns are used to code deformation adjustment.
-The module coordinates are set by timing patterns.
+One or more alignment patterns are used to code deformation arrangement.
+The module get it together is set by timing patterns.
 Furthermore, the format information areas contain error correction level and mask pattern.
 The code version and error correction bits are stored in the version information areas.

-The popularity of QR codes is mainly due to the following features:
+The popularity of QR codes is primarily due to the following features:

-- QR code robust to the copying process, - It is easy to read by any device and any user, - It has high encoding capacity enhanced by error correction facilities, i.Information encoded in a QR code is accessible to every user easily, even if it is encoded.

-It is in small size and robust to geometrical distortion
+- QR code robust to the copying process, - It is easy to read by any device and any user, - It has high encoding capacity enhanced by error correction facilities, - It is in small size and robust to geometrical distortion.

-However, those undeniable advantages also have their counterparts:
+However, those undoubted advantages also have their counterparts:

-- ii.It is difficult to classify original content from duplicate file content due to print and scan feature. - iii.It is impossible to distinguish an originally printed QR code from its copy due to their insensitivity to the Print-and-Scan (P&S) process
+- i.
+Information encoded in a QR code is accessible to every user smoothly, even if it is encoded. - ii.
+It is difficult to classify primary content from duplicate file content due to print and scan feature. - iii.
+It is impossible to discriminate an originally printed QR code from its copy due to their insensitivity to the Print-and-Scan (P&S) process